Take it from me guys, Munich is one epic place to be.

 14. Go for a bike ride through the English Garden.

+One of the top fun things to do in Munich (for locals and visitors alike) is going for a bike ride.
 Just don’t fall of your bike and cry (true story that may or may not have happened to me).

 15. Go crazy on a beer bike.